gve-sw/gve_devnet_webex_recording_migration_management/README.md

     # Flag to indicate if it should delete after copying to perform a true migration
     MIGRATE_RECORDINGS = "True"

+    # String to use as filter when pulling entire directory for bulk mode.
+Only users with names that start with that string
+    # will be processed.
+Minimum 3 characters
+    BULK_NAME_FILTER = ""
     ```

 If you wish to use a local filesystem or local network location to download the Webex Meetings recordings,
 leave the `AWS_ACCESS_KEY_ID` environment variable blank and fill out `DOWNLOAD_FOLDER` environment variable with the path to the local directory to use.
 Also, if you do not wish to delete the recordings from the Webex cloud and therefore "copy" instead of "migrate" those recordings, please set the
 MIGRATE_RECORDINGS environment variable to "False".

+If you wish to use the "bulk" mode described below and have a very large organization with hundreds or thousands of users, you can fill out the `BULK_NAME_FILTER` environment variable with at least the first 3 letters of the name of the users you are interested in procesing for either testing purposes or targeting a specific user to download all of their recordings without having to select them all from the web interface.
+Leave it blank to always process the entire list of users.

 ## Usage